Handling of Feedbacks and Complaints

-- The School accepts both written (emails / letters / Feedback Forms) and verbal communications (meetings / telephone correspondences) for ease of providing feedback.
+- The College accepts both written (emails letters / Feedback Forms) and verbal communications (meetings / telephone correspondences) for ease of providing feedback.

-- Feedback Forms can be downloaded from the following Link C2-F22-00 Feedback Form.
+- Feedback Form can be downloaded from the following link

-- The School is to seek feedback from its key stakeholders and external partners for continual improvement of its systems and processes.
+- The College is to seek feedback from its key stakeholders and external partners for continual improvement of its systems and processes.

-- In the event of any appeals for retention, suspension, expulsion and awards, the School’s Dispute Policy and Process shall follow.
+- In the event of any appeals for retention, suspension, expulsion and awards, the College’s Dispute Policy and Process shall follow.

-- It is the responsibility of the Student Services Department to notify relevant departments of any feedbacks and complaints.
+- It is the responsibility of the Programme and Operations Department to notify relevant departments of any feedbacks and complaints.

 - Students must be kept informed of the status of their feedback / complaints.

-- Student Services Department is to respond to respective students within 3 working days of receipt of the feedback / complaint.
+- Programme and Operations Department is to respond to respective students within 3 working days of receipt of the feedback / complaint.

 - All feedbacks / complaints must be resolved within 21 working days.
 In the event that the deadline is not adhered to, respective students must be notified and the reasons with regards to the delay must be made known.